When Can You File For Medicare?

 2. What if I am already receiving Social Security benefits?

-Read More: How To Improve Medicare?
+Read More: How To Get Medicare And Medicaid Certification?

 If you are already receiving Social Security benefits when you turn 65, you will be automatically enrolled in Medicare Parts A and B. If you do not want to enroll in Part B, you will need to follow the instructions included in your enrollment packet to decline coverage.